Baseflow/full-stack-on-rust/06-open-api-spec/README.md

 )]
 #[get("/todo/{id}")]
 async fn get_todo_by_id(
-    id: web::Path<String>, // The identifier of the item to retrieve
+    id: web::Path<Uuid>, // The identifier of the item to retrieve
     repository: Data<dyn Repository<TodoEntity>>, // The todo item repository, injected from app_data
 ) -> impl Responder {
     ...